smarttvsystems/plplugin.program.smartwizard./addon.xml.md

 </addon>
 ```

+Editing other fields besides these listed will *likely break your wizard*.

 | Tag | Parameter | Description |
 | --- | ------ | ----------- |
 | `addon` | `id` | Your wizard's plugin id to be used by Kodi |